activepapers/activepapers-python/README.md

 ```

 This launches the test runner on each test script individually.
 The simpler approach of simply running `nosetests` or `py.test` in directory `tests` leads to a few test failures because the testing framework's import handling conflicts with the implementation of internal modules in ActivePapers.

-Note also that under Python 3.4 and 3.5, some test scripts raise exceptions after all tests have run (and passed).
-This seems to be related to memory cleanup issues with `h5py` when the Python interpreter shuts down.